iExecBlockchainComputing/documentation-tools/tools/dataprotector/revokeoneaccess.md

 const revokeAccess = await dataProtector.revokeOneAccess(grantedAccess);
 ```

-{% hint style="info" %}
-The grantedAccess parameter represent the object that can be get from the fetchGrantedAccess() method
+⚠️ The grantedAccess parameter represent the object that can be get from the fetchGrantedAccess() method
-{% endhint %}

 ## Return value example